Bochra906/devops-app-infra/README.md

 ## Deployment strategy
 We decided to use the Blue/Green deployment strategy since it gives us instant rollout and rollback.
 We created two yaml files: values-blue.yaml and values-green.yaml, then we created a rollout because it can easily work with Argo CD: when we change the version and synch the application it will create all the kubernetes resources with the new version.
+The deployment strategy didn't work, we aim to fix our code in the future.